ray-project/ray/doc/using-ray-with-tensorflow.md

   # Call the remote function multiple times in parallel.
   gradients_ids = [step.remote(weights_id, x_ids[i], y_ids[i]) for i in range(NUM_BATCHES)]
   # Get all of the weights.
-  gradients_list = ray.get(new_weights_ids)
+  gradients_list = ray.get(gradients_ids)
-  # Add up all the different weights.
-Each element of new_weights_list is a dict
+  # Take the mean of the different gradients.
+Each element of gradients_list is a list
-  # of weights, and we want to add up these dicts component wise using the keys
+  # of gradients, and we want to take the mean of each one.
-  # of the first dict.

   mean_grads = [sum([gradients[i] for gradients in gradients_list]) / len(gradients_list) for i in range(len(gradients_list[0]))]
   feedDict = dict(zip(sym_grads, mean_grads))